tharunbollam-coder/ChatMest/README.md

 ## ⚒️ Build the App

-# From client directory
+# From frontend directory
 npm run build

 ---

 ## ▶️ Start the App

-# From server directory
+# From backend directory
 npm start